MikeWise2718/markdowndocs/rainmeter/rainmeter.md

 ---
 > HWiNFO-CPU0-DTS-CoreMax=0x100007f
 ```
-- The values was found using the HwINFO Share Memory Viewer here:
+- The values was found using the HwINFO Share Memory Viewer here:<br>
  ![HwINFO64 ScreenShot](HwINFO64smv2.png)

 # Installed and first draft on 2019-06-24
 - Rudimentary docs

+# Second draft 2029-07-10
+- retrived documented what I did back then
-# To Do 2019-07-10
+## To Do
 - Get rid of the unused windows
 - Add wattage values
 - Add new windows for all 4 different cores